MCLDG-zz/shop-docker/README.md

       - constraint:node==mcdg-centos-71939519

 SPM
+---
-I run SPM as part of the docker-compose file, as follows:
+I run SPM as part of the docker-compose file, as follows, so no need to start this separately.
+However, you will need to scale it depending on the number of Docker hosts you are running, so that an agent runs on each host:

   sematext-agent:
     image: 'sematext/sematext-agent-docker:latest'